What is a low-carbon transition approach?

 Organisations, like all stakeholders in society (local authorities, states, individuals), have a role to play in anticipating the low-carbon transition:

-• To limit the impacts of climate change on the organisation (reduce its dependence on fossil fuels or carbon; reduce its vulnerability to physical risks; anticipate barriers targeting carbon-intensive activities and the cost of inaction; develop its place in the world of tomorrow and its compatibility with a low-carbon world)
+To limit the impacts of climate change on the organisation (reduce its dependence on fossil fuels or carbon; reduce its vulnerability to physical risks; anticipate barriers targeting carbon-intensive activities and the cost of inaction; develop its position in the world of tomorrow and its compatibility with a low-carbon world)

-This struggle is part of Corporate Social Responsibility (CSR), in which an ever increasing number of actors are engaged.
-It also addresses many societal issues while also consideringother impact indicators.
+This effort is part of Corporate Social Responsibility (CSR), which an increasing number of actors are committing to.
+It addresses the many societal issues while also considering otherimpact indicators.

 Role of carbon accounting